CodingItWrong/outsidein.dev/docs/react/index.md

 * **Continuous Integration: [GitHub Actions][github-actions]**

-GitHub is extremely popular for source control, and now it has a CI service built in as well.
+GitHub is extremely popular for source control, and it has a CI service built in as well.
 There are other great CI options too, but the GitHub integration means that all we need to do is add an Actions config file and we're set to run our tests on every pull request.

 * **Deployment: [Netlify][netlify]**